lumapps-marketplace/lumapps-extension-code-sample/micro-app/micro-app/Plug and play/[EasyVista] Pending actions/README.md

 ## Features
 - Display pending actions for selected action id
 - Multiple pending actions can be displayed in an adaptive card
+- Open pending action in a new tab

 ## Documentation
 - [Connector Documentation](https://docs.lumapps.com/docs/admin-l4430581765424978extensions)